Set Theory in the Foundation of Math; Internal Classes and External Sets: Some discussion.

-\section{Some Discussion}
+\section{Some discussion.}

-Cantor Axioms license on formula-defined sets led to fatal consistency problems.
-Zermelo-Fraenkel's (somewhat {\em ad-hoc}) cardinality-based restrictions diffused those but left intact their self-referential root.
+Cantor's Axioms' license for formula-defined sets led to fatal consistency problems.
+Zermelo and Fraenkel's (somewhat {\em ad hoc}) cardinality-based restrictions diffused those but left intact their\\ self-referential roots.
+This seems just an example of uncoiling a vicious circle into a vicious spiral.
 The result was a Babel Tower of cardinalities, other hierarchies finding little relevance in math.
+And generality of this height of hierarchies is illusory.
+Expanding set theory with more formula types, axioms, etc. has no natural limit.
+Benefits are few and eventual consistency loss inevitable:~\cite{fi}.

-A clean way out may be recognizing the distinction between internal to math collections specified by its formulas and external ones that math handles as values of variables, without specifying.
+{\bf A clean way out may be recognizing the distinction between\\ collections internal-to-math, specified by its formulas, and externals\\ that math handles as values of variables, without specifying.}

 Internal collections have a limited hierarchy: the type of allowed formulas is clear-cut.
 Any extension would make a new theory, with its own clear limits.
 External objects would be fully independent of internal ones: having finite information about them.
-Complexity theory allows to formalize that, justify the validity for ``external data\q, and use that for simplifying math foundations.
+Complexity theory allows to formalize that, justify the validity for "external data", and use that for simplifying math foundations.

-Generic math objects are collections specified by formulas with external sets as parameters.
-Collections of them are treated as collections of those parameters.
-So, any such object would rely on a single formula, not on all of them, thus excluding back-door extensions of formula language.
+General math spaces are collections specified by formulas with external sets as parameters.
+Collections of them are represented by collections of those parameters.
+So, any such space would rely on a single formula, not on all of them, thus excluding back-door extensions of formula language.

-The uniform set concept of all math objects with no explicit types hierarchy is luring but illusive.
-The hierarchy of ever more powerful axioms, models, cardinals remains, if swiped under the rug.
+The uniform concept for all collections of math objects with no explicit types hierarchy is alluring but illusory.
+The hierarchy of ever more powerful axioms, models, cardinals remains, if swept under the rug.
 Making it explicit and matching the math relevance may be a path to simpler foundations.

-What is left out? -- ``Logical" sets, related to infinite hierarchies of formulas, such as ``the set of all true sentences of Arithmetic\q.
-Those should be subject of math foundations.
+What is left out? --- "Logical" sets, related to infinite hierarchies of formulas, such as "the set of all true sentences of Arithmetic".
+Those should be a subject of math foundations.
 Theories cannot include their own foundations.
 Math Logic then could focus on math rather than on itself.

-\p {Acknowledgments.} I am grateful to Albert Meyer for helpful criticism.
+I am grateful to Albert Meyer for helpful criticism.